Nusrat Fateh Ali Khan: Popular culture

 One of Khan's famous qawwali songs, "Tere Bin Nahin Lagda" ("I am restless without you"), appeared on two of his 1996 albums, Sorrows Vol. 69 and Sangam (as "Tere Bin Nahin Lagda Dil"), the latter a collaborative album with Indian lyricist Javed Akhtar; Sangam sold over 1 million copies in India.
 Lata Mangeshkar recorded a cover version called "Tere Bin Nahin Jeena" for Kachche Dhaage, starring Ajay Devgn, Saif Ali Khan and Manisha Koirala.
 Composed by Nusrat Fateh Ali Khan, the Kachche Dhaage soundtrack album sold 3 million units in India.
 British-Indian producer Bally Sagoo released a remix of "Tere Bin Nahin Lagda", which was later featured in the 2002 British film Bend It Like Beckham, starring Parminder Nagra and Keira Knightley.
 A cover version called "Tere Bin" was recorded by Rahat Fateh Ali Khan with Asees Kaur for the 2018 Bollywood film Simmba, starring Ranveer Singh and Sara Ali Khan.
+Nusrat Fateh Ali Khan also composed "Mann Ki Lagan", which was recorded by Rahat Fateh Ali Khan for an unreleased album and later featured in the 2003 Bollywood film Paap, marking Rahat's playback singing debut in Indian cinema.

 Nusrat Fateh Ali Khan's music had a big impact on Bollywood music, inspiring numerous Indian musicians working in Bollywood since the late 1980s.
-For example, he inspired A. R. Rahman and Javed Akhtar, both of whom he collaborated with.
+For example, he inspired Meeza, A. R. Rahman and Javed Akhtar, both of whom he collaborated with.
 However, there were many hit filmi songs from other Indian music directors that plagiarised Khan's music.
 For example, Viju Shah's hit song "Tu Cheez Badi Hai Mast Mast" in Mohra (1994) was plagiarised from Khan's popular qawwali song "Dam Mast Qalandar."

 Despite the significant number of hit Bollywood songs plagiarised from his music, he was reportedly tolerant towards the plagiarism.
 In one interview, he jokingly gave "Best Copy" awards to Viju Shah and Anu Malik.
 In his defense, Malik claimed that he loved Khan's music and was actually showing admiration by using his tunes.
 However, Khan was reportedly aggrieved when Malik turned his spiritual "Allah Hoo, Allah Hoo" into "I Love You, I Love You" in Auzaar.
 Khan said "he has taken my devotional song Allahu and converted it into I love you.
 He should at least respect my religious songs."

 His music also appears on soundtracks for Hollywood films such as The Last Temptation of Christ (1988), Natural Born Killers (1994), and Dead Man Walking (1995).
+His songs Dil Pe Zakham Khate Hain and Man Atkeya Beparwah De Naal have appeared on the soundtrack of the 2026 Hindi feature film Dhurandhar: The Revenge.